IPAMS/IDSimPy/docs/index.rst

 Welcome to IDSimPy
 ==================

-IDSimPy is an pre- and postprocessing package for `IDSimF <https://github.com/IPAMS/IDSimF>`_.
-IDSimF, the *Ion Dynamics Simulation Framework*, is an open source framework for the simulation of non relativistic dynamics of molecular ions.
+IDSimPy is a pre- and postprocessing package for `IDSimF <https://github.com/IPAMS/IDSimF>`_.
+IDSimF, the *Ion Dynamics Simulation Framework*, is an open source framework for the simulation of non-relativistic dynamics of molecular ions.
 The primary application of IDSimF is in the domain of mass spectrometry and ion mobility spectrometry.

 Introduction and Overview
 =========================

-IDSimPy is an Python companion package to IDSimF.
+IDSimPy is a Python companion package to IDSimF.
 IDSimPy bundles functionality for the pre- and postprocessing of input data for IDSimF simulations and of IDSimF result data.
 IDSimPy aims to provide a simple and productive interface to IDSimF.

 --------
 Features